 That might sound like a lot of money, but it’s not uncommon to spend more than you normally would when starting a new business.

 And you’ll get more rewards for all that startup spending.
-The card gives you five points for every $1 spent on flights and prepaid hotels booked through amextravel.com, and 1.5 points for every eligible purchase of $5,000 or more (up to 1 million points).
+The card gives you five points for every $1 spent on flights and prepaid hotels booked through amextravel.com, and 1.5 points for every eligible purchase of $5,000 or more (up to 1 million points per year).
 And you’ll get one point for every $1 spent on purchases.

 Combine the welcome bonus with rewards spending and you might even save up enough points to pay for your next business trip.